rgaufman/live555/README.md

 I recommend to use the git method, so that you can simply get updates by executing the ```git pull``` command in the arduino-live555 library folder.

 For building and running the code on your desktop, please consult the original [build instructions](https://github.com/pschatzmann/arduino-live555/blob/master/BUILD.md)

+Please note that this library only works properly for environments that can handle __symbolic links correctly__.